MicahKezar/Cisco-IOS-XE-NotepadPlusPlus-Dark-Mode/README.md

 <br />

 > This is a fork of the original Syntax Highlighting project made by OsamaAbbas.
 I only reskinned it.
 His project can be found [here](https://github.com/Tes3awy/Cisco-IOS-XE-NotepadPlusPlus-Syntax-Highlight).
+Additionally, [the original unedited .xml file](original_files/original_Cisco_IOS_XE_byOsamaAbbas.udl.xml) has been added to this repo fork.

 I absolutely loved the syntax highlighting provided by the original project .xml file, but I heavily dislike Light Mode in any application (It's too harsh on the eyes! lol.)
 As a result, I quickly spun up this fork after I revised/reskinned the original .xml file to better match my usage of Dark Mode interfaces.